proksee-project/proksee-cmd/docs/tutorials/assemble.md

 The expert assembly is then evaluated using our heuristic approach, by comparing the assembly measurements against the percentile ranges for assemblies of the same species and sequencing techonology in our database.

+In our example, all of the assemble measurements derived from the expert assembly appear normal, with respect to our database.

 **Changes in Assemblies**

 ```